 This hardship need not be purely financial.
 If the accommodation causes an interruption in the daily occurrence of business or if the accommodation involves supporting the worker in a manner independent of work affairs, the employer is not legally obligated to grant such requests.
-However, the employer is not allowed to provide insufficient types of accommodation, such as requiring religious garb to be covered, either.
+However, the employer is not allowed to provide insufficient types of accommodation, such as requiring religious garb to be covered or enforcing a sexist dress code policy, either.

-However, the main problem in many cases is that employers cite company policy compliance as a main objection to religious dress at work.
+However, the main problem in many cases is that employers cite company policy compliance as the main objection to religious dress at work.

 Title VII and Company Dress Code Policy

 Take for example the issues involved in EEOC v.
 Abercrombie and Fitch, a case currently simmering on the docket at the Supreme Court.
-This case involved a young, seventeen year old girl, also a practising Muslim, who applied for a mall position at Abercrombie and Fitch.
+This case involved a young, seventeen-year-old girl, also a practicing Muslim, who applied for a mall position at Abercrombie and Fitch.
 The company employs a dress code policy, called the ‘Look Policy’, which requires workers to wear clothes consistent with its “preppy” and “casual” brand while working in the store.

-After applying for the position while wearing a black hijab (headscarf), the young Muslim applicant was denied a position at the store, and found out later from a friend that the main reason for her denial was because of her hijab.
+After applying for the position while wearing a black hijab (headscarf), the young Muslim applicant was denied a position at the store and found out later from a friend that the main reason for her denial was because of her hijab and its conflict with Abercrombie’s dress code definitions.
 The main issue of the case is whether or not Title VII’s outright prohibition of such discrimination based on religion applies where the manager denies knowing that the applicant was a Muslim and that she wore her headscarf for religious reasons.

 Such cases are on the rise.
 A similar case involving hijab-wearing arose in California against Disney in 2012.
-Others involve beard wearing and turban wearing at work.
-Inevitably, religion and the right to observe religious beliefs at work and still be treated equally is at the heart of each case.
+Others involve beard wearing and turban-wearing at work.
+Inevitably, religion and the right to observe religious beliefs at work despite dress code definitions and still be treated equally is at the heart of each case.

 Challenging Dress Code at Work

-All these things being known, how should a worker legally challenge dress code policy at work when it becomes an issue?
+All these things being known, how should a worker legally challenge religiously-oppressing or sexist dress code policy at work when it becomes an issue?